mj-will/nessai/docs/reparameterisations.rst

 Reparameterisations
 ###################

-In nessai three spaces are defined:
+In ``nessai`` three spaces are defined:

 - the sampling space :math:`\mathcal{X}`,
 - the reparameterised sampling space :math:`\mathcal{X}'` (or prime space),
 - the latent space :math:`\mathcal{Z}`.

-The key to efficient sampling with nessai is to reparameterise the sampling space such that the prime space is simpler for normalising flow to learn.
+The key to efficient sampling with ``nessai`` is to reparameterise the sampling space such that the prime space is simpler for normalising flow to learn.

-There are two main methods for configuring reparameterisations in nessai.
+There are two main methods for configuring reparameterisations in ``nessai``.
 The first is simpler but more limited and the second is more complex but allows for greater control of the specific reparameterisations used.

 ************************************
 Method 1: general reparameterisation